 Say goodbye to your Sicilian hosts, today, and board our coach for the transfer to Catania Airport where you’ll catch your flight home.

-The transfer time from the airport to your hotel is approximately three hours.
+The transfer time from the airport to your hotel is approximately 30 minutes.